 - incentives for structural improvements identified by operators and first line managers

-3. Implement quick wins as soon as possible
+3. Implement quick wins as soon as possible in your OpEx project

 - implement small changes (Kaizen) as soon as possible.
 This is essential to motivate your workforce and to nurture a culture of continuous improvement.